 City of Miramichi

-Get a real feel for the shipbuilding roots of the mighty Miramichi River at Ritchie Wharf Park where you can enjoy the boardwalk, entertainment, restaurants, artists’ galleries and boat charters on site.
+Get a real feel for the shipbuilding roots of the mighty Miramichi River at Ritchie Wharf Park where you can enjoy the boardwalk, entertainment, restaurants, artists’ gallery and boat charters on site.
 Children will enjoy the adventure playground and splash pad.
 Then visit Boishébert and Beaubears Island Shipbuilding National Historic Site of Canada with costumed guides to learn about the Acadians who took refuge there and the shipbuilding of centuries past.
 On Middle Island you will hear the story of Irish immigrants and the hardships they endured.

 Learn about salmon conservation at Canada’s oldest fish hatchery.
 Visit French Fort Cove Nature Park but don’t be afraid of spooks on the Headless Nun Tour.

-Miramichi Visitor Information Centre (King Street)
+Miramichi Visitor Information Centre (Cove Road)